t0mg/yodelog/README.md

 ## 🌐 Public Site (GitHub Pages)

-Yodelog includes a pre-configured `index.html` file that lets you easily host your digital garden or microblog on the web using GitHub Pages.
+Yodelog includes a pre-configured `index.html` file that lets you easily host your digital garden or microblog on the web using GitHub Pages and [Docsify](https://docsify.js.org/).

 To enable this:
 1. Go to your repository settings on GitHub.